ARTWORK ABOUT CONTACT FPOAFM TUMBLR STORE INSTA

 ADAMS_PURYEAR ADAMS_PURYEAR ADAMS_PURYEAR

-Adams borrows core strategies from the punk music he grew up with.
-The technical aspects of bands like the Ramones or Stooges are straightforward: a few simple guitar chords and unadorned drum patterns.
-But what is evoked in the feeling and attitude gives the music a lasting effect.
-Can anyone really do better than Iggy Pop, high on acid, smearing peanut butter and glitter on himself during a song in front of thousands of people?
-Within Puryear's artwork he reflects this attitude and style of Iggy and the other punks by reducing my work to the elemental which allows greater focus for the energy on display.
+Core strategies are borrowed from the punk music I grew up with.
+Punk in my broad definition includes an individualist attitude that questions standards and authority, a Do-It-Yourself(DIY) attitude, as well as a preference for choosing friendship over money.
+In music, technical aspects of bands like the Ramones or Stooges are minimal and straightforward: a few simple guitar chords and unadorned driving drum patterns.
+But what is evoked with the feeling and attitude of a song like the Stooges’ I wanna be your Dog, gives the music its lasting effect.
+From a certain perspective, can anyone really do better than Iggy Pop, high on acid walking on people’s hands, smearing peanut butter and glitter on himself during a performance in front of thousands of people?
+Within my artwork I try to reflect this attitude, style and ethos of Iggy and the other punks by reducing my work to the fundamentals which puts the urgency in focus.

 Adams Puryear holds an MFA from Indiana University and a BFA from the Massachusetts College of Art.
 Puryear's work has been featured in and around New York City in solo and group exhibitions where he was formally based, nationally in galleries and museums such as the Nelson-Atkins in Kansas City, Mo and the Kennedy Museum in Athens, OH, and internationally at galleries such as Galerie Christine Mayer, Munich, GR, and museums like Icheon World Ceramic Center in South Korea.
 He is currently a lecturer at the Kansas City Art Institute.